Elizabeth Noble Shor: Early life and education

 Shor met her husband George Shor while he was a student at Caltech.
 Shor married George Shor in Pasadena and the couple moved to Texas in 1950.
 After a time working in oil exploration in Texas, George Shor returned again to Caltech in 1951 for his doctoral work in seismology and geology under Charles Richter, obtaining his degree in 1954.
-Her husband's doctoral work employed explosive shots to make measurements of the Mohorovičić discontinuity, the boundary layer between the earth's crust and mantle.
+Her husband's doctoral work employed explosive shots to make measurements of the Mohorovičić discontinuity, the boundary layer between the Earth's crust and mantle.
 In 1952 a major earthquake flooded the Richter laboratory with more data than they could handle.
 While Shor was visiting the laboratory with her infant son, she began asking questions about the work, and Richter hired her as a laboratory assistant.
 Such a paid job in science was unusual for women at the time, and it provided Shor an entrance into a career of laboratory work.

 Shor followed her husband to the Scripps Institution of Oceanography in 1953.
-Shor became a noted historian for Scripps.

 Career at Scripps

 When the Shors arrived at Scripps in 1953, the Scripps community was small and close knit.
 The Scripps population in 1952, including scientists, staff, and students, numbered 415 people and Roger Revelle was director.
-Shor joined the lively wive's support group Oceanids, which was to have a large impact on life at Scripps, as well as its institutions, and that of the University of California at San Diego when it was founded a decade later.
+Shor joined the lively wives support group Oceanids, which was to have a large impact on life at Scripps, as well as its institutions, and that of the University of California at San Diego when it was founded a decade later.
 Shor played an active role in community activities, developed an interest in historical writing, and continued her career as a laboratory assistant.
 Shor wrote a history of Oceanids in 1982.
 Her experience and knowledge of the history of Scripps was recognized.
-As subsequent Scripps historian D. Day commented, "Betty was the walking memory of the institution."
+As subsequent Scripps historian Deborah Cozort Day commented, "Betty was the walking memory of the institution."